How to Write a Resume for China – Tips for Global Job Seekers

 Writing a Resume for a Chinese Employer?
 Here’s What to Know

-If you’re applying to a Chinese company, reverse the logic.
+If you’re writing a resume for Chinese companies, reverse the logic.
 Chinese resumes have their own style.
 Here’s what matters:

 1. Include personal details: Full name, gender, birthdate, phone, email, photo (optional but often included)